ChloeHeekSuh/LAG-app-langchain/README.md

 # finetune-langchain

 Configuration Setup:
-Utilized the langchain library for language model interaction.
+Utilized the LangChain library for language model interaction.
 Configured the project using environment variables loaded from a .env file.

 Data Integration:
-Established a connection to a MySQL database ("atliq_tshirts") using SQLDatabase from langchain.
+Established a connection to a MySQL database using SQL database from LangChain.
 Incorporated a few-shot dataset (few_shots) containing examples of SQL queries and their corresponding results.

 Embeddings and Vectorization: